Components of Intern Training

 Outreach and Consultation Seminar/Supervision (combined individual and group format)

-The Outreach Coordinator, Eric Lowery, LSCSW, organizes the didactics for this component of the program, and provides supervision of outreach, consultation and liaison activities and supervision of the supervision of the HOPE@CAPS Mental Health Peer Educators.
-The two hour meetings are scheduled weekly for the first two months and then on a biweekly or monthly basis.
-She meets with the interns as a group and also may meet with trainees individually as needed to discuss specific outreach activities.
+The Outreach Coordinator organizes the didactics and provides supervision of outreach and consultation activities.
+Three-hour meetings are scheduled for the first two months and then one-hour meetings are scheduled monthly.
+The Coordinator meets with the interns as a group and may meet with them individually as needed to discuss specific outreach activities.

 Assessment and Evaluation Seminar/Supervision (combined individual and group format)